MarosKozar/ADC-converter/README.md

 ## 5.`nexys_A7`

 🔍 **Overview**

 This XDC file is used in Xilinx Vivado projects to:

--Assign logical ports in your HDL design (e.g., Verilog/VHDL) to physical pins on the FPGA.
+- Assign logical ports in your HDL design (e.g., Verilog/VHDL) to physical pins on the FPGA.

--Define the I/O standard (electrical characteristics) for each port.
+- Define the I/O standard (electrical characteristics) for each port.

--Set up timing constraints (especially for clocks).
+- Set up timing constraints (especially for clocks).

 Most likely, this is for a board like the Basys 3 or Nexys A7, which includes:

-  A clock input 16 LEDs
+- A clock input
+- 16 LEDs

-A 4-digit 7-segment display
+- A 4-digit 7-segment display

-XADC analog input pins
+- XADC analog input pins

-A reset button
+- A reset button

 🕒 **Clock and Timing**
 ```
 set_property -dict { PACKAGE_PIN E3 IOSTANDARD LVCMOS33 } [get_ports { clk }]
 create_clock -add -name sys_clk_pin -period 10.00 -waveform {0 5} [get_ports { clk }]
 ```
-PACKAGE_PIN E3: Maps the clk input signal to physical FPGA pin E3.
+- PACKAGE_PIN E3: Maps the clk input signal to physical FPGA pin E3.

-IOSTANDARD LVCMOS33: Uses the LVCMOS 3.3V voltage level standard.
+- IOSTANDARD LVCMOS33: Uses the LVCMOS 3.3V voltage level standard.

-create_clock: Defines a clock constraint named sys_clk_pin with:
+- create_clock: Defines a clock constraint named sys_clk_pin with:

-Period = 10 ns → Frequency = 100 MHz.
+  - Period = 10 ns → Frequency = 100 MHz.

-Waveform {0 5} = 50% duty cycle (clock high for 5ns, low for 5ns).
+  - Waveform {0 5} = 50% duty cycle (clock high for 5ns, low for 5ns).

-🧠 Why it's needed: Tells Vivado the timing characteristics of your clock source so it can perform proper static timing analysis.
+🧠 **Why it's needed:** Tells Vivado the timing characteristics of your clock source so it can perform proper static timing analysis.

 ⚡️ **XADC Analog Inputs**